Shababnikim: Season 1

+Season 2

 Karen E.H.
 Skinazi praised the show in the Jewish Telegraphic Agency as a "wacky, stylized comedy with an excellent soundtrack and a whole new way of depicting the world of the yeshiva."
 The review continued: "But if fast-paced, laugh-out-loud “Shababnikim” distinguishes itself from the likes of “Shtisel,” full of melancholic plotlines and dreary music, it also stands apart because of the in-depth way it explores fault lines of race within haredi communities."

 Sarah Rindner of the Jewish Review of Books wrote that the show "generally succeeds in transcending the stereotypes that are often the focus of shows about Orthodox Jews."
 Rindner observed a "dialectical sensibility in his [Malka] show that recalls the religious Zionist visionary Rav Kook much more than it does haredi religious leaders.
 For every value expressed in Shababnikim, there is a competing or contradictory sentiment articulated at the same time."
 She also praised the larger role given to Devorah's character in this season and added: "Yet her presence reminds the viewer that the tensions raised by Shababnikim are not exclusive to the ultra-Orthodox.
 The challenges faced by the new haredim resemble challenges faced by other Orthodox communities, both within Israel and in the diaspora."

 Skinazi also wrote about the series for The Forward: "The show will also encourage secular viewers to rethink their attitudes toward Haredim."
 She concludes: "As Dvora, the wisest character of the show, responds to Gedalia’s grievance that all that they do is argue: “If there were no arguments, you’d have no Mishnah.
 You’d have no Gemara.
 You’d have nothing…Everything you study in your yeshiva is about people who clash but still stay together.”
 Which is a good way to view the culture war between the secular and religious that is dramatized in this series–a push-and-pull way of life that is rooted in Judaism itself."